krasimir/cssx/docs/cssx-lang.md

 </style>);
 ```

-The `<style>` tag returns a plain JavaScript array which we use together with [CSSX stylesheet](https://github.com/krasimir/cssx/tree/master/packages/cssx#stylesheet-api) to manage our styles.
+The `<style>` tag returns a plain JavaScript object which we use together with [CSSX stylesheet](https://github.com/krasimir/cssx/tree/master/packages/cssx#stylesheet-api) to manage our styles.
 For example, to append a new CSS rule for all paragraphs on our page we can use the following:

 ```js
 sheet.add(<style>